 Grand Rapids Running Tours

-Normally you run away from ghosts, but with Grand Rapids Running Tours , you run towards them.
+Normally you run away from ghosts, but with Grand Rapids Running Tours, you run towards them.

-Offering more than 80 unique moving tours, founder and Chief Tour Ambassador Caroline Cook has been encouraging people to “burn while you learn” throughout the 1,500 or so tours she has personally facilitated since establishing Grand Rapids Running Tours in 2013.
+Offering more than 80 unique moving tours, founder and Chief Tour Ambassador Caroline Cook has been encouraging people to “burn while you learn” throughout the 1,500 or so tours he has personally facilitated since establishing Grand Rapids Running Tours in 2013.
 Some of her most popular fall tours include:

 - Fulton Street Graveyard: shares stories about the fascinating lives of the first generation of Grand Rapids settlers while visiting the first and oldest public graveyard in Grand Rapids, which was established in 1838.